HMS Birkenhead (1845)

 HMS Birkenhead, also referred to as HM Troopship Birkenhead or Steam Frigate Birkenhead, was one of the first iron-hulled ships built for the Royal Navy.
 She was designed as a steam frigate, but was converted to a troopship before being commissioned.

 While transporting troops and a few civilians to Algoa Bay, the Birkenhead was wrecked on 26 February 1852 at Danger Point near Gansbaai, 87 mi from Cape Town in the Cape Colony.
 There were insufficient serviceable lifeboats for all the passengers, and the soldiers famously stood in ranks on board, allowing the women and children to board the boats safely and escape the sinking.

-Only 193 of the estimated 643 people on board survived, and the soldiers' chivalry gave rise to the unofficial "women and children first" protocol when abandoning ship, while the "Birkenhead drill" of Rudyard Kipling's poem came to describe courage in the face of hopeless circumstances.
+Only 193 of the estimated 643 people on board survived, and the soldiers' chivalry was one of the earliest known instances of the unofficial "women and children first" protocol when abandoning ship.
+The "Birkenhead drill" of Rudyard Kipling's poem came to describe courage in the face of hopeless circumstances.